Client: BAE Systems

 Location: Devonport Dockyard, Plymouth

 The Royal Navy has four Vanguard class submarines that undergo periodical refit at the Devonport Royal Dockyard in Plymouth.
-Denholm Industrial Services carried out the grit blasting and coating works, with the associated access and encapsulation, on the Vanguard class submarines under refit at the Devonport Royal Dockyard over an extended period.
+Denholm Industrial Services carried out the grit blasting and coating works, with the associated access and encapsulation, on the Vanguard class submarines under refit at the Devonport Royal Dockyard over a 13 year extended period.

 Denholm Industrial Services overcame a number of challenges: